makefu/energydb/README.md

-For that i will design a database scheme which can handle my demands, as well as a web frontend which is able to search through and view the entries very similar to a cms but with a bit more structure.
+For that i will design a database scheme which can handle my demands, as well as a web frontend which is able to search through and view the entries very similar to a cms.
+Currently there is only a static site generator with some templates, more will come.

 Usage
 =====